tristanratz/SwiftUI-ChatApp/README.md

 ## Server

 Before you start a client it is mandatory to start the server.
+The server is included in the Server/ directory as the name may suggest.
 Make sure python 3.6+ is installed.

 ```